Objects of Obsession

 Cornelia will visit the museum on Friday 16th February to explore the reasons why Dadd’s painting holds a personal meaning and relevance to her artistic process.
 She will be in discussion with broadcaster and RA artistic director Tim Marlow.

 The revelatory encounter will be filmed and streamed live across our Facebook and YouTube page to art fans across the globe on the dates below.
 We will also stream the other talks from the series.
+Find out more about the events.

 This series of talks aims to set up new and lasting collaborations between regional galleries to build their digital presence.
 It aims to set up a new distribution network of shared digital content and shared effort between arts organisations to attract new online audiences.